stevechanieee/-1-BFloat16/README.md

 ## Advantage of Cloud Native Artificial Intelligence ##

-As the cloud environment is available from anywhere with an Internet connection, it fosters greater accessibility and collaboration.
+As the cloud environment is, theoretically, available from anywhere with an Internet connection, it facilitates greater accessibility and collaboration.
 In addition, among other advantages, cloud environments are scalable to support greater volumes of data and a potentially faster computing environment for handling the voluminous data (i.e., cloud storage and computing).
 In essence, the cloud offers an elastic computing environment.
 This is of great interest to Artificial Intelligence (AI) implementers, as the "cloud environment's contributions to AI's ascendancy go beyond just data," particularly as pertains to the two most common applications of AI: (1) Machine Learning (ML), and Deep Learning (DL).

 *Source: https://www.ironmountain.com/resources/general-articles/c/cloud-computing-and-ai-have-combined-to-fuel-each-other-s-stunning-growth*

 Typically, cloud platform providers natively support a variety of ML and DL frameworks as well as specific data types, via custom processors.
-For example, Amazon, Google and other cloud providers have been building custom processors for years to improve the performance of their hyper-scale data center servers.
+For example, Amazon, Google and other cloud providers have been steadily releasing custom processors, over the past several years, so as to improve the performance of their hyper-scale data center servers.

 *Source:https://www.spglobal.com/marketintelligence/en/news-insights/latest-news-headlines/microsoft-designs-data-center-chip-to-compete-with-amazon-intel-8211-report-61823358*